Open to all horse owners!

 What other documentation is required?

-In addition to a copy of your horse's negative coggins, dated within the last year, a copy of the horse's registration papers must be provided.
+The original report of your horse's negative coggins, dated within the last year, a copy of the horse's registration papers must be provided.
 If insured, the company's name, phone number and the policy number must be provided.

 What kind of training will my horse receive?